 Partners: UNICEF and the Centre for Early Childhood Education and Development (CECED), Ambedkar University

 Location: Ajmer and Alwar (Rajasthan); Dibrugarh and Kamrup (Assam); Medak and Warangal (Telangana).
-In each district, 50 villages were randomly selected from the Census 2001 village list.

 While impressive strides have been made towards universalising access to elementary education in India, available evidence indicates that learning levels at the primary level remain poor.
 However, while we know much about learning levels at primary level, there is insufficient evidence at post- primary level.
 This study carried out in one district each in Bihar and Maharashtra helps bridge this gap in our knowledge of post - primary education.